bmink/microarcade/README.md

 own thread as you screw them in for the first time.
 Do not overtighten.

-# Notes on the firmware
+# Notes on the firmware / Writing modules (applications)

 ## The graphics library